zcaceres/easy-mcp/README.md

 ## Limitations

+- No support for sampling
-- No support for sampling... yet.
+- No support for SSE

 ## Usage